opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

   resolved names by walking interface maps; `DataContractResolver` now does the same, so concrete-type (de)serialization honors the interface names.
 This is a general fix, not tokenizer-specific.
-- **Polymorphic dispatch via `type` discriminator.** `TokenizerInterfaceConverter` replaces the hand-written `TokenizerFormatter`: write serializes the concrete runtime type (no recursion, since it is not `ITokenizer`); read parses the `type` string and dispatches to the concrete type.
-Its table is a **strict superset** of `TokenizerFormatter` — it also registers `keyword`/`letter`/ `lowercase`, closing a latent read-dispatch drift — matching the table the converter generator produces.
+- **Polymorphic dispatch via `type` discriminator.** A single reusable `PolymorphicInterfaceConverter<TInterface>` replaces the per-family hand-written `*Formatter` dispatchers: write serializes the concrete runtime type (no recursion, since it is not `TInterface`); read parses the `type` string and dispatches to the concrete type.
+Each family supplies only a discriminator → concrete-type table — the exact shape the converter generator emits. `TokenizerInterfaceConverter`'s table is a **strict superset** of `TokenizerFormatter` (it also registers `keyword`/`letter`/`lowercase`, closing a latent read-dispatch drift).
 - **`[StringEnum]` enums.** STJ's built-in `JsonStringEnumConverter` emits the CLR member name and does not read `[EnumMember]` on the supported target frameworks. `StringEnumConverterFactory` (a `JsonConverterFactory`) reproduces the